vnvlabs/.github/profile/README.md

 ## Try it out:

+### Live Demo:

+A live demo is available at https://vnvlabs.com.
+Ping @beon9273 for the authorization code required to create an account.
+Better yet -- follow the instructions under the section "Software As A Service" to launch your own server on your localhost machine. vnvlabs.com was deployed using a superset of those same instructions.

 ### A Simple Demo Application.

 The following docker command will launch a VnV container running on localhost pre installed with